-1. What's the process you use for working with a business to help with this type of project or service?
+1. What's the process you use for working with a bank or credit union in this type of project or service?

 2. How do you track results for your clients?

 The answer needs to focus on what you think success should look like for YOUR financial institution.
 So if your CEO is focusing on loan growth, then the agency needs to use these revenue benchmark numbers to drive their suggested strategy and track any short-term marketing metrics back to these larger long-term revenue growth objectives.

 Don't let an agency push impressions or reach on you without a strategy for generating actual conversions and positive revenue impacts.

 3. Do you have experience in the Financial Industry?

 Now don't get too hung up on this one.
 Often agencies with experience outside of your niche can offer great new perspectives, however it's important that your chosen agency understands the mission of your institution and all of the regulatory boxes that must be checked.
 They also need to understand basic compliance with regard to lending disclosures and ADA accessibility.

 It's also helpful if your agency partners can speak to members of the C-suite or your board in terms they will relate to, which often comes with experience working with other CUs or other community financial institutions.